nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-Duke will mark the task as undone and confirm it.
+Emergency Meeting will mark the task as undone and confirm it.

 ```
 OK, I've marked this task as not done yet:
-[T][✘] Buy groceries
+[T][ ] Buy groceries
 ```

+---

 ### Delete Task